 We all know the story of the three little pigs, right?
 You know the one where three pigs each build a house made of straw, sticks, and bricks, and the big, bad wolf comes and blows all of the houses in except for the brick house?
 This story is a perfect example of how important multi-factor authentication (MFA) truly is to our businesses and personal lives.

 How is that so, you ask?
 To explain further, let’s first identify what MFA really is.
 This is the process by which websites and applications validate a user and grant access into protected areas by using two or more pieces of evidence, or factors, of identity.
 Do you use websites that won’t log you in until sending you a text message or applications where you have a physical VPN token with a unique code to enter?
-Those are both examples of MFA.
+Those are both examples of multi-factor authentication.
 While these methods may slow your productivity down by 30 seconds or so and you may feel like they are a nuisance, they are absolutely critical to protecting your business.

 For example, in our three little pigs story, the pig who chose to build his house of straw believed his house would protect him from the big bad wolf.
 And while the straw house did protect against some wind, once the big, bad wolf arrived he blew the house over with ease.
 This is how using a password only works on applications you use.
 By using only a password and sometimes a password that is too simple or overused across applications, hackers are able to infiltrate your applications in a much easier fashion.
 Often individuals also only have 2 – 3 passwords that are set up for all of their applications so without MFA, if a hacker discovers one of these passwords, they are able to access many systems.
 Without the additional factors enabled as deeper validation of your identity, you are a sitting target for hackers to enter your systems and wreak havoc on your business.